athinamousia/fairness-ml/README.md

 ## License

-This project is part of a Master's thesis in UoM university on algorithmic fairness in educational predictive analytics.
+This project is part of a Master's thesis on algorithmic fairness in educational predictive analytics.

 ---